 until the “Long Walk” and their exile from their homeland.
 This novel—yes novel—explores the effect of total war upon people through the eyes of a Navajo warrior, his granddaughter, and the legendary frontiersman Kit

 On December 6, 2008, I accompanied Craig Moore (upraised hand), a Sand Creek National Historic Site (Colorado) ranger who helped celebrate the Washita Battlefield National Historic Site’s (Oklahoma) 140th anniversary that month.
 Earlier that day I spoke about Wynkoop and the Cheyennes, and during a tour of the battlefield that Craig led, he kindly allowed me to add my two cents.
 When he passed Custer hill without saying a word about Custer’s actions, I said, “Whoa!
 Whoa, we need to talk about Custer’s command center and what happened.”
 He allowed me to do this, and then allowed me to fill in a lot of background on the Tsistsistas (the Cheyennes) as we walked the bloody ground.
-Craig and I aren’t friends, but with the Sand Creek story foremost in my future, he is front and center in my new friend list, as is Jeff Campbell, another ranger at the Sand Creek NHS.
-(Photo © Leroy Livesay 2008)
+Craig and I aren’t friends, but he did attempt aid some of my research for the Sand Creek story, and so did Sand Creek Massacre NHS ranger Jeff Campbell.
+(Photo by Leroy Livesay, 2008, who had given full use of the image before his death)

 - The Final Showdown redux

-- An untitled memoir (Avoid this at all costs, … don’t think so)
+- An untitled memoir (Avoid this at all costs! … I don’t think so.)

-Everyone named in the above lists lived (or still live), and they are all interconnected with one word, “humanity.”
-They are all interconnected within my brain, and at any given moment any person from the above book topics, or plays, can grab my attention.
+Everyone listed above are all interconnected with one word—humanity.
+They are all interconnected within my brain, and at any given moment any person from the above book topics can grab my attention.
 Not one of them is simply defined, but this isn’t surprising for no human being (living or dead) can be simply defined.

 By the way, if I can’t link the pieces of my nonfiction books together with solid